-High heels are one of the biggest causes of foot problems in women, often resulting in permanent problems as a result of prolonged wear.
+Statistics show that high heels are one of the biggest factors leading to foot problems in women, with up to a third suffering permanent problems as a result of prolonged wear.

 Why high heels can cause a problem

-When you wear high heels (two inches or more), your foot slides forward in your shoe, essentially crushing the forefoot and toes.
-Also, your body tilts forward, so you tend to lean backwards to compensate.
-The result is a posture that can strain your knees, hips, and lower back.
-Also, with your spine now in an unnatural position, there is pressure on the nerves in the back, which can cause sciatica.
-This is when nerves become trapped, causing pain and numbness as far down as the feet.
+When you wear high heels (shoes with a heel two inches or higher), your foot slides forward in your shoe, forcing the toes into the unnatural shape of the shoe and redistributing your weight incorrectly.
+The increased weight on your toes causes your body to tilt forward, and to compensate, you lean backwards and overarch your back, creating a posture that can strain your knees, hips, and lower back.
+The change to the position of your spine puts pressure on nerves in the back and can cause sciatica, a condition where nerves become trapped, triggering pain and numbness as far down as the feet.

 There are other effects, too.
-Over time, wearing high heels can shorten the muscles in your calves and back, leading to pain and muscle spasms.
-Many women who wear high heels suffer a shortening of the Achilles tendon, because the heel points upwards and tightens up as a result.
-Stretching it again, or switching to flat shoes, can be not only very painful, but can even lead to plantar fasciitis.
+Over time, wearing high heels can shorten the muscles in your calves and in your back, leading to pain and muscle spasms.
+Many women who wear high heels often suffer a shortening of the Achilles tendon, because once the heel is pointed upwards, it tightens up.
+Stretching it again or switching to flats can be very painful.
+It can even lead to plantar fasciitis.

-All this doesn’t mean you have to stop wearing heels.
-But, to minimise the risk of injury as described above, you are advised to:
+All this doesn’t mean you have to give up wearing heels.
+But, to minimise the chance of injury over time, you are advised to:

-- Select shoes with heels no higher than an inch and a half, and with a wide heel base.
-This will spread the load (your bodyweight) more evenly.
+- Select shoes with low heels - an inch and a half or less - and a wide heel base; a slightly thicker heel will spread the load more evenly.
 Narrow, stiletto-type heels provide little support and three inch or higher heels may shorten the Achilles tendon.

-- Wear soft insoles – this reduces the impact on your knees.
+- Wear soft insoles to reduce the impact on your knees.

 - Make sure your shoes are the right size so the foot doesn't slide forward, putting even more pressure on the toes.